Think about it: both Robin Kane and Trixie Belden lucked out. Not to mention the infamous Nancy Drew!

 Synopsis: Richard White, who first appeared when Donna went to Camp Cherrydale, returns in this story.
 While Donna is trying to get all A's and win the school's Outstanding Girl Award to earn the coveted ticket to Hollywood her uncle Roger promised her, Richardwho now asks Donna to call him Paul, which is his real first nameis about to quit school and go to work due to family financial problems.
 However Donna has no way of knowing that a crisis in Ricky's life will threaten to change their friendship forever.

 Comments: While Paul's fears for his family are very real to him, modern readers will probably laugh at his attitude toward the crisis in his family.
-Paul's father has lost his job and is taking his time looking for a new one.
-To earn money, Paul's mother goes to work as an interior designer, and Paul becomes very upset that his father is not doing his part as the family breadwinner, thus "forcing" his mother to "have" to go to work.
-Paul eventually finds out that his mother wanted to go to work, although he is very astonished to find out she would want to leave home and not be a housewife!
+Paul's father has lost his job and is taking his time looking for a good, new one, so to earn money, Paul's mother goes to work as an interior designer, and Paul becomes very upset that his father is not "doing his part" as the family breadwinner, thus "forcing" his mother to "have" to go to work.
+Paul eventually finds out that his mother wanted to go to work, although he is positively gobsmacked to find out she would prefer being a designer over cleaning house!

-The majority of the story has to do with the sickness and then death of Ricky's mother and how this affects her friendship with Donna, who is aghast when Ricky suddenly starts acting differently: purchasing wild clothing, asking her father for expensive items, and actually competing against Donna for a school award.
+Spoilers!
+The majority of the story has to do with the sickness and then death of Ricky's mother and how this affects her friendship with Donna, who is aghast when Ricky suddenly starts acting wildly different: going on spending sprees and buying clothing much too mature for her, asking her father for expensive items, and actually competing against Donna for a school award.
 Mrs. Parker sees Ricky's actions for what they are, compensation for the loss of her mother, but Donna cannot see her friend's actions as anything but unfriendly.
 However, a death in the story was quite startling for those days.
 While deaths happened frequently in Victorian novels, forties and fifties girls' novels usually spared the reader these real-life cruelties (if a character was motherless or fatherless, it had usually happened before the series began, like in the Beany Malone or Katie Rose books by Lenora Mattingly Weber), so the fact that Ricky's mother sickens and passes away during the course of the story was very unsettling.

 We also see Bunny Knight, Donna's senior counselor at Cherrydale, again in this novel when Donna is a bridesmaid at her wedding.
 We are introduced to Eloise "Ellie" Townsend, Bunny's ballet-dancing cousin, who will reappear in Donna Parker in Hollywood.